c6ai/vSpace-Vote/README.md

 ### I. Security of Systems and Data (4.x.x)

 *   **Authentication and Authorization:**
-    *   [5.1.1] Voter Eligibility Authentication: vSpaceVote shall only permit ballot casting for individuals able to authenticate eligibility, in line with the municipality's chosen authentication mechanism.
+    *   [5.1.1] Voter Eligibility Authentication: vSpaceVote shall only permit ballot casting for individuals able to authenticate eligibility, in line with the constituency's chosen authentication mechanism.
-    *   [4.1.1.h] Strong Authentication: vSpaceVote shall furnish strong authentication recommendations for municipalities and ensure no easy impersonation risks.
+    *   [4.1.1.h] Strong Authentication: vSpaceVote shall furnish strong authentication recommendations for constituencies and ensure no easy impersonation risks.
 [5.2.2]
     *   [4.1.12] Admin Two-Factor Authentication: Any administrative interface in vSpaceVote for election officials shall require two-factor authentication (not counting training/demo modules).
-    *   [4.1.14] Admin Password Reset: vSpaceVote shall enable municipal administrators with appropriate authenticated rights to reset passwords.
+    *   [4.1.14] Admin Password Reset: vSpaceVote shall enable constituency-related administrators with appropriate authenticated rights to reset passwords.
     *   [5.2.2] Authentication Safeguards: vSpaceVote shall safeguard the authentication process so that an attacker cannot impersonate a voter using just fixed attributes (e.g., date of birth) or basic info from a Voter Information Letter.
     *   [7.1.1.1] Role-Based Permission Framework: vSpaceVote shall implement a role-based permission framework so that users only access the minimum resources needed for their tasks.